When you’re out of energy, but still have a long way to go

 So yeah, by the time I cleaned up the kids and put all three of them down for naps and tried to gather my groceries, my ice cream was melting.
 That was the last straw.
 I broke down and ugly cried right there, because it just didn’t seem fair!

-Get the resources you need to handle deployment in my Ultimate Deployment Guide.
+Get the resources you need to handle deployment in my Deployment Masterclass, which includes video interviews, a supportive Facebook group, and a 28-page Deployment Guide.

 There comes a point in deployments when we all break down and just cry.
 Military deployments are long, and they will challenge you in every possible way: emotionally, physically, financially, etc. Sometimes the days feel endless, you are completely out of energy, and you just don’t know how you can do it any more.
 This is called the deployment wall.
 But you have to keep going.
 Somehow you have to get through the next week, or month.
 Or year.
 It doesn’t matter how many times you have been through it before, how strong a person you are, or how capable you are.
 We all have our limits, and during deployment you are guaranteed to be pushed to that limit at least once.